advanced-javascript-Riva/giphy-it-to-me/README.md

+# Giphy-it-to-me

-# Giphy-it-to-me : A simple app that delivers GIFS based off mood or search term.
+### A simple web app that delivers GIFs based off mood or search term.

-The purpose of this app is to revisit vanilla JS using the GIPHY SDK, hitting an API endpoint, and setting up back-end using Express.
+**The purpose of this app is to revisit vanilla JS, use the GIPHY Developer SDK, hit an API endpoint, and set up a back-end using Express.**

+**Users can:
+  - Search for GIFs
+  -

 ### Author: Riva Davidowski